 If you prefer a laid-back tone, you should probably get the NAD VISO HP50 or PSB M4U 1, as they’re the best-sounding examples of that tone.
 If you like treble detail, you should probably get the AKG K545 or K551.

 From best to worst, with that qualification in mind:

-- AKG K551: Slightly boomy bass, slightly recessed midrange, otherwise excellent: a treble-rich, clear, highly detailed sound without sounding harsh or tinny.
-Almost as good as midrange open headphones, which I didn’t think was possible in a closed headphone under $1000, let alone this inexpensively.
+- AKG K551: Lighter bass, slightly recessed midrange, otherwise excellent: a treble-rich, clear, highly detailed sound without sounding harsh, although music that depends on strong bass can sound thin.
+Almost sounds like midrange open headphones, which I didn’t think was possible in an inexpensive closed headphone.

 - NAD VISO HP50: Slightly boomy bass, smooth midrange, somewhat weak treble, and mediocre detail.
 It’s the best implementation of a smooth, “laid-back” tone I’ve heard, providing the easy-listening aspects without losing as much detail as most others attempting it.
 It’s a very agreeable sound, as if it were designed by committee: it won’t offend anyone, but you won’t have any “Wow!” moments.

 - PSB M4U 1: Nearly identical to HP50, but less midrange refinement and slightly boomier, muddier bass, with the same weak treble and mediocre detail.
 Still a very good “laid-back” tone, but the HP50 is slightly better.

 - Master & Dynamic MH40: A laid-back tone with bass that’s strong but just below overpowering.
 Great detail and finesse despite having the rolled-off treble and weak detail typical of laid-back tones, with mostly great midrange presence and smoothness, although there’s a withdrawn portion of the upper midrange.